Aliases for CCL8 Gene

 GeneCards Summary for CCL8 Gene

-CCL8 (Chemokine (C-C Motif) Ligand 8) is a Protein Coding gene.
-Diseases associated with CCL8 include purulent labyrinthitis and primary syphilis.
-Among its related pathways are TGF-Beta Pathway and Akt Signaling.
+CCL8 (C-C Motif Chemokine Ligand 8) is a Protein Coding gene.
+Diseases associated with CCL8 include purulent labyrinthitis and diffuse gastric cancer.
+Among its related pathways are ERK Signaling and Integrin Pathway.
 GO annotations related to this gene include protein kinase activity and chemokine activity.
 An important paralog of this gene is CCL2.

 UniProtKB/Swiss-Prot for CCL8 Gene